V-Sekai/manuals/docs/decisions/template.md

 [Describe the problem or limitation you are having in your project]

 [Describe the context and problem statement, e.g., in free form using two to three sentences.
-You may want to articulate the problem in form of a question.]
+You may want to articulate the problem in the form of a question.]

 ## Describe the proposed option and how it helps to overcome the problem or limitation